FOSSersVAST/fossweb/README.md

-# FOSSWEB - A Lovely Project
+# FOSSWEB - An Amazing Project

 ```A Website created by a bunch of open source Lovers ```